bianca-sparxs/senior-thesis/README.md

 Other people are in the dungeon too and you may have to interact with them

 ### Mechanics
-- Energy: you need energy to do go through, without it you go to sleep(?)
+- Energy: you need energy to do go through, without it you go to sleep(game over)
     - energy slowly drops throughout game
     - food restores energy
-    - certain interactions with people can give you back energy
+    - certain interactions with people may give you back energy
 - Motivation: lower motivation, higher energy cost